 62 Career Overall Rank

-Works from the Sexy and Dangerous series now hold Andrew’s seven highest prices at auction while other subtly sexual images occupy a further two places in his ten highest results to date.
-The most important guide I suspect, to secondary market interest in his work was the failure of another image from the Sexy and Dangerous series.
+Works from the Sexy and Dangerous series now hold Andrew’s eight highest prices at auction.
+The most important guide, I suspect, to secondary market interest in his work was the failure of another image from the Sexy and Dangerous series.
 This failed to sell at Christies in London when offered with an estimate of GBP10,000-15,000.
 Once again the comparison to Tracy Moffatt is apt.
 Of the dozen or more works in her Something More series only the iconic ‘title work’ has sold for prices in excess of $150,000.
-The best of the others have fetched no more than $45,000 while many fail to attract any interest at all.
+The best of the others have fetched no more than $45,000, while many fail to attract any interest at all.
 This has led the artist, in what appeared at first to be the most bizarre of reactions, to forbid copyright permission on this one image alone, lest it lead to the perception that she is a one trick pony.
 While this is neither true of Moffatt or Andrew, who are both capable of powerfully interesting work, the success of these two images is both a burden and a blessing.
 Brook Andrew is still quite young and has made a major impact during the past ten years.
 While it is still far too early make any firm predictions in relation to his work, watch out for anything with a seamless finish and menacing, sexual or emotional undercurrent.
 I suspect that these are likely to set the market on edge whenever they make an appearance in the future.

 Born in Sydney and university educated, Brook Andrew is an artist, curator, lecturer and writer who is connected through his mother’s kinship to the Wiradjuri who live around Cowra in New South Wales.